-The undersigned organizations, members of an informal working group focused on patient access to Chimeric Antigen Receptor (CAR) T-cell immunotherapies, are writing to express our appreciation for the Centers for Medicare & Medicaid's (CMS) continued leadership in supporting CAR T-cell therapies and to provide feedback on the FY2024 Inpatient Prospective Payment System (IPPS) and Long-Term Care Hospital (LTCH) Prospective Payment System (PPS) proposed rule.
+The undersigned organizations, members of an informal working group focused on patient access to Chimeric Antigen Receptor (CAR) T-cell immunotherapies, are writing to express our appreciation for the Centers for Medicare & Medicaid's (CMS) continued leadership in supporting CAR T-cell therapies and to provide feedback on the FY2025 Inpatient Prospective Payment System (IPPS) and Long-Term Care Hospital (LTCH) Prospective Payment System (PPS) proposed rule.

-CAR T is a transformative therapy that substantially improves outcomes for patients with multiple forms of lymphoma, leukemia, and multiple myeloma and provides hope for many more with other hard-to-treat cancers.
+CAR T is a transformative therapy that substantially improves outcomes for patients with multiple forms of lymphoma, leukemia, multiple myeloma, and chronic lymphocytic leukemia and provides hope for many more with other hard-to-treat cancers, and soon, other diseases like lupus.
 As more CAR T therapies are approved, patients are being treated with CAR T earlier, for new disease types, and in diverse settings.